 - SIMPLE.
 If it’s all feeling too complicated, know that foil, baking paper and a clean frypan are all your friends.
 Fresh fish, meat and or vegetables in a parchment paper parcel with lemon in the oven is an easy way to know you will get a safe and tasty meal.
 The same applies to boiled eggs, baked potatoes and steamed vegetables.
 Also, pack as many snacks as you’re allowed so you know, no matter what, you will have something safe to eat.

 - PREPARE.
 Mistakes can still occur when you’re relying on accurate translations and third-party information.
 The final step you can take to keep yourself safe when travelling gluten free is to bring GluteGuard.
-GluteGuard is a natural enzyme supplement that breaks down inadvertently ingested gluten before it interacts with your intestinal lining.
+GluteGuard is a natural enzyme supplement that helps to reduce the risk of symptoms associated with inadvertently ingested gluten.
 This scientific evidence-based product is one additional step you can take to stay safe and avoid the effects of cross contamination when travelling and requiring a gluten free diet.
 Please know that GluteGuard is a tool to manage your gluten free diet but not to replace it.
 It is a safeguard in case something was to go awry in the steps above and can provide peace of mind when travelling.

 Phew!
 Breathing a bit easier knowing the world is still your oyster?
 Remember the key steps for travelling the world when requiring a strict gluten free diet: research before you book, know the local cuisine, bring a translation card, keep your meals simple, prepare for all scenarios with GluteGuard, a digestive enzyme targeted at gluten.
 So where is your bucket list taking you?